LucasDelfino92/morrowindsharp/setup.md

 **Options**
 - Checking **Disable MGE in-game** will disable all advanced graphics settings, including MGE XE's water shader.
 Recommended for vanilla graphics purists.
-- Uncheck **Responsive menu caching** if you have SLI or Crossfire, as they cause slowdown with this feature.

 **Morrowind engine settings**
 - You may be tempted to enable **High detail actor shadows (buggy)**.
 As the name says, they are buggy and can be very taxing on your framerate.
 I don't recommend them.